-ExxonMobil started the current phase of the cleanup work in February 2003.
-The focus has been on the North and South Landfills.
-In this area.
-ExxonMobil's contractor ARCADIS is excavating waste material and processing recovered material by blending it with coal and other materials.
-This reprocessing is used to produce a reusable fuel product.
-Approximately 8,000 to 12,000 tons of material is shipped off-site each month - more than 416,000 tons to date - and consumed at a local power plant.
-To date, the fuel produced in the recycling effort has been used to generate over 445,000 megawatts of electricity, which is enough to power more than 34,000 typical West Virginia homes for one year.
-The landfill recycling effort is scheduled to be complete in mid 2009.
+Recent Progress ExxonMobil started the current phase of the cleanup work in February 2003, and the focus has been on the North and South Landfills.
+In these areas, ExxonMobil's contractor ARCADIS is excavating waste and processing recovered material by blending it with coal and other materials.
+This reprocessing results in a reusable fuel product.
+Approximately 9,800 to 10,000 tons of material are shipped off-site each month - more than 472,000 tons to date - and consumed at a local power plant.
+So far, the fuel produced in the recycling effort has been used to generate nearly 505,000 megawatts of electricity, which is enough to power more than 38,600 typical West Virginia homes for one year.
+The landfill recycling effort is scheduled to be complete in 2009.
 Material that cannot be recycled is shipped for disposal offsite.
 In other areas of the site, rain water that comes into contact with contaminated soils continues to be collected and treated.
 Investigations to determine the amount of contamination at the Light Oil Storage area were completed in February 2008.
 A cleanup plan for this area was submitted to EPA and WV DEP in October 2008.
-Remediation of this area is anticipated to occur during the fall of 2008.
-Additional accomplishments at the site include closing, regrading, and vegetating the North Landfill.
+Remediation of the Light Oil Storage area was initiated in November 2008, and the cleanup efforts will be complete in late spring 2009.